etingof/pysnmp/docs/source/snmp-overview.rst

   kept in LCD.
 LCD Configurator is a wrapper aimed at simplifying LCD operations.

-In most cases user is expected to only deal with the high-level, oneliner API to all these PySNMP components.
+In most cases user is expected to only deal with the high-level API to all these PySNMP components.
 However implementing SNMP Agents, Proxies and some other fine features of Managers require using the Standard Applications API.
 In those cases general understanding of SNMP operations